Apple-Pomegranate Breakfast Crumble (Gluten and Grain Free!)

-Optional topping: Cinnamon-Vanilla Yogurt – Just mix together 1 cup of plain, whole-milk yogurt with 1-2 Tablespoons of real maple syrup, 1/4 teaspoon cinnamon, and 1/4 teaspoon vanilla extract.
+Optional topping: Cinnamon-Vanilla Cream – Just mix together 1 cup of whipped full-fat coconut cream or whole-milk yogurt with 1-2 Tablespoons of real maple syrup, 1/4 teaspoon cinnamon, and 1/4 teaspoon vanilla extract.
 This is great as a fruit dip as well.

 1. Arrowroot powder is a grain-free substitute for flour or cornstarch and works like a thickener.
 If you don’t have or can’t find it, either leave it out or substitute an equal amount of cornstarch or double the amount of all-purpose flour.